 Skip to main content

-Why target Insurers?
+Why Target Insurers?

 Insurance is the Achilles heel of the global fossil fuel industry.
-It’s what gives companies such as Shell, BP and Exxonmobil the confidence to drill as the planet burns - by covering their operations against financial losses when things go wrong.
+It’s what gives oil, gas and coal companies the confidence to dig and drill as the planet burns - by covering their operations against financial losses when things go wrong.

-The Insurance Week of Actions showed that this is a fight for the climate we can win.
-Insure Our Survival will keep the wins coming, and begin to fatally undermine the ability of the fossil fuel crooks to go about their oily, planet-wrecking business.
+The 'Insure Our Future' week of actions in February showed that this is a fight for the climate we can win.
+Insure Our Survival will keep the wins coming in October, and begin to fatally undermine the ability of the fossil fuel crooks to go about their oily, planet-wrecking business.

 This works!

 Insurance is an industry that isn’t used to being targeted by protest, and which cracks under pressure when it's faced with public scrutiny and reputational damage.
-Zurich were just the latest to cave in and pull oil and gas insurance when faced with public humiliation and reputational damage from sustained activist pressure.

 Campaigning by climate movements forced six major insurers to stop insuring Adani’s Carmichael coal mine in Australia last year, bringing the total refusing to insure the project to 46.
 A coalition of major reinsurance firms pulled out of EACOP in January in the face of growing protests about fossil fuel expansion and fears about damage to their reputations.